 Singapore is truly where east meets west, both culturally and culinary.
 Dining experiences are in my opinion second to none.
 There’s tough competition here for your hard earned money creating ever more impressive dining options and fusions of cuisines from all over the world.
-Having so many great restaurants to choose from can be a daunting prospect but thanks to a recent trip to the Lion city as part of the #SingaporeLive campaign from the Singapore Tourist Board I got to try some of what can easily be considered the best dining experiences available right now.
+Having so many great restaurants to choose from makes it hard to pick my Top 5 restaurants in Singapore but thanks to a recent trip to the Lion city I got to try some of what can easily be considered the best dining experiences available right now.

 Tucked away on Jiak Chuan Road in Outram Park, It’s easy to find this place on any evening, just look out for the heaving crowds that flock to this Tapas restaurant to sample some of the city’s best Spanish tapas.
 The dishes here are sublime with authentic approaches to some of Spain’s best loved tapas and others with a wonderful twist to bring something different to the menu.
 Sitting at the bar is a must for the full experience, watching master craftsmen and women producing exquisite looking (and tasting) dishes you’ll want to Instagram immediately!
 This little bar is adorned with a familiar industrial feel that many of the Unlisted Collection restaurants and bars do so well in Singapore.

 To avoid fighting the fanatical crowds in the evening head to Esquina at lunchtime where the vibe is distinctly different.
 I can highly recommend the Pigeon as well as the Spanish Nigiri, a wonderful Spanish take on sushi.
 The biggest surprise for me was the Octopus, not something I’d usually order but would gladly have again at Esquina.
 Check out their menu here and if you’re happy to eat away from the bar its worth making a booking for dinner upstairs or take your chances and hopefully get an evening seat at the bar for the best show in town!